🔼The name Apphia: Summary

 Much more attractive is the Hebrew verb חפף (hapap), meaning to cover or shield:

-The name Apphia thus means Darling in Phrygian, but for those who didn't speak Phrygian but Hebrew (there must have been a few), the name Apphia may have sounded to mean She Who Shields, or Innocent Girl, or Pure Woman.
+The name Apphia thus means Darling in Phrygian, but for those who didn't speak Phrygian but Hebrew (there must have been a few), the name Apphia may have sounded to mean She Who Shields, or Protected One.
+As such, this name is somewhat on a par with Sophia.